Updated: January 13, 2023

 It’s true that some MSPs offer the same white-label products and endorse the same solutions and services, such as Microsoft 365 or Azure.
 But it would be unfair to say that all MSPs are the same.

-When you zero in your focus on a specific category of managed services providers, you’ll quickly discover major differences in the SLAs they provide, the industry best practices and standards they adhere to, as well as their willingness to meet your expectations.
+When you zero in your focus on a specific category of managed services providers, you’ll quickly discover significant differences in the SLAs they provide, the industry best practices and standards they adhere to, and their willingness to meet your expectations.

 At Aligned Technology Solutions we have established ourselves as a leading provider of managed services to Department of Defense contractors, healthcare organizations, and non-profits/associations.
-We thrive in these areas because we have decades of experience with them and because we’re driven by a deep desire to help our customers thrive.
+We thrive in these areas because we have decades of experience with them and are driven by a deep desire to help our customers succeed.

 Speak with one of our experts and discover how we can help your organization.